osmosis-labs/osmosis/x/valset-pref/README.md

 Gets the existing validator-set of the delegator and delegates the given amount.
 The given amount will be divided based on the weights distributed to the validators.
 The weights will be unchanged.
-If the user doesnot have an existing validator set use delegators' current staking position.
+If the user does not have an existing validator set use delegators' current staking position.

 ```go
     string delegator = 1 [ (gogoproto.moretags) = "yaml:\"delegator\"" ];